About Responses in Progress

 After a response in progress is closed, it will be listed in the Recorded Responses and will no longer be accessible to the respondent to complete.

 You can search for a particular response in progress using the search functionality found at the top of the page.
 Simply click the the Add Filter button and fill out the search parameters.
 You can filter by name, email, External Data Reference, Start Time, Last Activity, Last Question, or Progress.

 Downloading Responses in Progress

 Responses in Progress in which the respondent’s progress is 0% are not saved by Qualtrics when they are closed.
-This functionality ignores your partial completion setting; even if you set your partial completion setting to record partial responses, Qualtrics will not record the response if it is at 0% progress when it closes.
+This functionality ignores your incomplete survey response settings; even if you set your incomplete response setting to record (as opposed to delete), Qualtrics will not record the response if it is at 0% progress when it closes.

 Your respondent’s progress increments when they navigate through your survey’s pages.
 If a respondent does not continue past the first page of your survey, their progress will be 0%.
 Likewise, if a one-page survey is started and not completed by a respondent but is then closed, their response will be deleted as an empty response (since no progress was saved).
 We recommend adding page breaks regularly throughout your survey to ensure your respondent’s progress is saved.